Home

 Many inhabitants of Trastevere prefer to wait for the arrival of the procession at Ponte Sisto, the historical bridge linking this quarter to the rest of Rome.

-The statue is then carried to S. Maria, the main church of Trastevere.
+The statue is then carried to S. Maria in Trastevere.
 On Monday morning, immediately after dawn, a short procession brings it back to S. Agata.

-Monday morning: (left to right) Mass at S. Maria di Trastevere; procession at Via Garibaldi; nuns at S. Rufina ready to throw their flowers; the last excitement before the madonna is brought inside S. Agata
+Monday morning: (left to right) Mass at S. Maria di Trastevere; procession at Via Garibaldi (former Piazza delle Fornaci); nuns at S. Rufina ready to throw their flowers; the last excitement before the statue is brought inside

 Other Days of Peace pages: